 Flevy Management Insights Case Study

-Smart Helmet Launch Strategy in Sports Industry
+Case Study: Smart Helmet Launch Strategy in Sports Industry

 David Tang | Product Launch Strategy

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Product Launch Strategy to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A firm specializing in sports safety equipment faced challenges in effectively launching its new line of smart helmets in a competitive market.
 The successful implementation of a structured Product Launch Strategy resulted in a 30% increase in market share and a 20% reduction in Customer Acquisition Cost, highlighting the importance of strategic planning and execution in achieving business goals.